-The Risk Committee provides oversight of our enterprise-wide risk structure and the processes established to identify, measure, monitor and manage our enterprise risks, including in the areas of credit, market/price, liquidity, interest rate, financial reporting, operational, technology, people, compliance/legel, reputation and strategy.
-This committee is responsible for reviewing progress on ESG risk management initiatives and climate change mitigation and sustainability activities.
+The Risk Committee provides oversight of our enterprise-wide risk structure and the processes established to identify, measure, monitor, and manage our enterprise risks (excluding credit risks and financial reporting risks, which are overseen by the Credit Risk Committee and the Audit Committee, respectively).
+The Risk Committee's oversight includes risks in the areas of market/price, capital, liquidity, interest rate, operational, technology/cybersecurity, people, legal/regulatory compliance, reputational, strategic, and environmental, social and climate change.
+This committee is responsible for reviewing progress on climate risk management initiatives, including in relation to any stated program goal.
 It also reviews management's strategies and policies for managing these risks and serves as the primary point of contact between the Board and senior management in assessing enterprise-wide risk management activities and effectiveness.